 70 IU / day per kg bodyweight is the base ratio.
 100 IU / day per kg bodyweight is the upper ratio.

 Devising such a protocol as this and having it adopted by most people, worldwide, would end what is often referred to as the "vitamin D deficiency pandemic" and bring enormous health and happiness benefits.
-This simple range of ratios can be improved upon by devising a correction factor to account for the widely and uncontroversially recognised problem faced by people suffering from obesity: that their 25(OH)D levels are significantly lower than those which would result from the same vitamin D3 intake as ratio of bodyweight for people who were not suffering from obesity.
+This simple range of ratios can be improved upon by devising a correction factor to account for the widely and uncontroversially recognised problem faced by people suffering from obesity: that their 25(OH)D levels are significantly lower than those which would result from the same vitamin D3 intake as ratios of bodyweight for people who were not suffering from obesity.
 The problem seems to be obesity, not being simply overweight.
 Definitions of overweight, obesity and morbid obesity are problematic, since the BMI formula has long been known to overestimate obesity in tall people, and so underestimate it in short people, including babies, children and adolescents.
 In this discussion we have no precise definition of obesity and morbid obesity.
 Waist vs. height and clinical assessment may be more appropriate than BMI for determining this.
 Obesity is a serious over-inflammatory metabolic disorder which warrants medical attention.
 In such circumstances doctors may well make specific nutritional decisions.
-The purpose of the bodyweight ratio-based vitamin D protocol is to provide general guidance for those suffering from obesity, in the absence of medical advice to the contrary.
-The best research article to base judgments about an "obesity correction factor" is:
+The purpose of the bodyweight ratio-based vitamin D protocol is to provide general guidance, in the absence of medical advice to the contrary.
+The best research article on which to base judgments about an "obesity correction factor" is:

-The Importance of Body Weight for the Dose Response Relationship of Oral Vitamin D Supplementation and Serum 25-Hydroxyvitamin D in Healthy Volunteers John Paul Ekwaru, Jennifer D. Zwicker, Michael F. Holick, Edward Giovannucci and Paul J. Veugelers..
+The Importance of Body Weight for the Dose Response Relationship of Oral Vitamin D Supplementation and Serum 25-Hydroxyvitamin D in Healthy Volunteers John Paul Ekwaru, Jennifer D. Zwicker, Michael F. Holick, Edward Giovannucci and Paul J. Veugelers.
 PLoS One 2014-11-05 https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0111265

 Here is an annotated version of their Figure 3, from the PDF version of the article, which for some reason does not appear in the HTML version.